Free Lives: Video games

+Cozy Lives

+Cozy Lives is a small development team within Free Lives, formed to work on games distinct from the studio's action-oriented titles.
+The team developed Dressmaker, which originated as a prototype created by Terra Nil co-creator Jonathan Hau-Yoon with dressmaker Sabrina Becker.
+A three-person core team of Hau-Yoon, Ruan Rothmann and Sara Laubscher developed the full game, with Becker overseeing its dressmaking design and other Free Lives staff and contractors contributing to production.
+The prototype was begun in July 2025 and approved for full development by Free Lives in September.
+Dressmaker was released on 21 September 2026, with Cozy Lives credited as its developer and Free Lives as its publisher.

 Success

 In an interview with MyGaming, Greenwood stated that the studio had made approximately off of Broforce sales by 2016.
 The entire Free Lives team moved to Tamarin on the island nation of Mauritius for three months in late 2016, using the profit from their success with Broforce.
 Free Lives produced a video series here titled Game Jam Island, in which they documented their experience developing a video game on the popular vacation island.